apache/pulsar-site/site2/website-next/contribute/become-core-developer.md

 ---
-id: become-a-committer-or-pmc-member
+id: become-core-developer
-title: How to Become a Committer or PMC mmeber
+title: How to Become a Core Developer
-sidebar_label: "How to Become a Committer or PMC mmeber"
 ---

+The Pulsar community follows [the Apache governance model](https://www.apache.org/foundation/how-it-works.html#roles).

+Basically, core developers consist of committers and PMC members.

+## Committers

 Committers are community members that have write access to the project's repositories, i.e. they can modify the code, documentation, and website by themselves and also accept other contributions.